- Category: Constitution

 7.8 It is at the discretion of the Advisory Board to admit representatives of additional national/multinational chapters to its membership.

-8.2 The President of the Association, who is one of the four regular members of the Committee, and the other three regular Executive Committee members shall be elected at a General Meeting of the Association.
+8.2 The Chairperson and the other three regular Executive Committee members shall be elected at a General Meeting of the Association.
 The four regular members of the Executive Committee must come from different chapters.
 Each national/multinational chapter, consisting of the dues-paying members from a particular country/set of countries, may nominate one person for a regular position on the Executive Committee.
 This must be done a least two months before the General Meeting at which the election of the new Executive Committee will take place.
 It is up to each national/multinational chapter to decide on the method of selecting its candidate.

-8.4 The Executive Committee shall select the editor of the Central European Journal of Canadian Studies.
+8.4 The Executive Committee shall select the editor of the Central European Journal of Canadian Studies from among the members of the Association.

 8.5 All members of the Executive Committee shall serve for a term of three years.
 They shall be eligible for re-election.